Launch of the 600th Anniversary Celebrations

 Scholars have been coming to St Andrews to study, teachers to teach, and students to learn for six centuries.
 I hope that, like me, you each feel enormously proud to be part of that history.

 Universities have lasted this long because of the enduring value of what we do.
-As one-time Rector of St Andrews, John Stuart Mill, memorably said: “A university exists for the purpose of laying open to each succeeding generation… the accumulated treasures of the thoughts of mankind.”
+As one-time Rector of St Andrews, John Stuart Mill, memorably said: ‘A university exists for the purpose of laying open to each succeeding generation… the accumulated treasures of the thoughts of mankind.’

 Today we do this and more.
-By educating students from families who have never enjoyed third level education we are helping to realize ambitions and elevate aspirations.
+By educating students from families who have never enjoyed third level education we are helping to realise ambitions and elevate aspirations.
 By training talented chemists, economists and physicists we are providing essential skills to drive the economy.
-By teaching the humanities we are ensuring that we have citizens who know how to think independently, to argue persuasively, and to empathize with others, all essential hallmarks of a vibrant democracy.
+By teaching the humanities we are ensuring that we have citizens who know how to think independently, to argue persuasively, and to empathise with others, all essential hallmarks of a vibrant democracy.

 Universities like ours have lasted so long because we serve:

-As Guardians of our culture
+- As guardians of our culture

-As Drivers of social mobility
+- As drivers of social mobility

-As Engines of our economy and
+- As engines of our economy and

-As Foundations for our democracy
+- As foundations for our democracy

-And always: As generators of new ideas
+- And always: as generators of new ideas.

 We will continue to do so for another 600 years.

 Two years later, in 1413, Pope Benedict XIII issued the papal bulls conferring the status of university.
-At the time there were only two other universities in the English speaking world.
-So, we were founded: before the printing press, before the battle of Agincourt, before the construction of the Forbidden City in Beijing, before the construction of Machu Pinchu in Peru, before Columbus arrived in the Americas, and before Joan of Arc waged battle.
+At the time there were only two other universities in the English-speaking world.
+So, we were founded before the printing press, before the battle of Agincourt, before the construction of the Forbidden City in Beijing, before the construction of Machu Picchu in Peru, before Columbus arrived in the Americas, and before Joan of Arc waged battle.